How to care for your Cactus

 Zygo Cactus

-Your Zygo Cactus prefers bright indirect to direct sunlight and will not do well in low light.
+Your Zygo Cactus prefers bright indirect light and will not do well in low light.
+Extended periods of direct sunlight may scorch the foliage.